FeatureBaseDB/www/content/blog/writing-a-client-library.md

 Run `lua -v` to confirm that the virtual environment was created with the correct Lua version.

 [LuaRocks](https://luarocks.org) is the defacto package manager for Lua.
 We are going to use it to install dependencies of our example client library.
-It is already installed in our virtual environment if you have used Hererocks, otherwise make sure to install it.
+If you are using Hererocks then LuaRocks will already be installed in your virtual environment, otherwise make sure to install it.

 Let's install the dependencies for our client library:
 ```